wjgilmore/dreamfactory-book/docs/chapter03.md

 Let's review these fields:

 * **Name**: The name will form part of your API URL, so you'll want to use a lowercase string with no spaces or special characters.
 Further, you'll want to typically choose something which allows you to easily identify the API's purpose.
-For instance for your MySQL-backed API you might choose a name such as `mysql`, `corporate`, or `store`.Keep in mind the service name *must* be lower case.
+For instance for your MySQL-backed API you might choose a name such as `mysql`, `corporate`, or `store`.
 * **Label**: The label is used for referential purposes within the administration interface and system-related API responses.
 You can use something less terse here, such as "MySQL-backed Corporate Database API".
 * **Description**: Like the label, the description is used for referential purposes within the administration interface and system-related API responses.
 * **Active**: This determines whether the API is active.
 By default it is set to active however if you're not yet ready to begin using the API or would like to later temporarily disable it, just return to this screen and toggle the checkbox.